 In the work of Barry and Arman we find examples of a fragmentation of the physical process of experiencing a work.
 However, an artwork’s temporality is another key point of interest for many contemporary artists.
 Working under the description of ‘durational performance’, Taiwan-US based artist Tehching Hsieh performed a number of experiments in performance duration in the late seventies and early eighties.
 Hsieh performed five ‘One-year’ performances in which the acting of viewing was radically problematized due to the highly unconventional time scale and the often varied – and sometimes non-existent – viewing conditions.
 Hsieh’s performances ranged from being tied by a rope for a year to fellow NY performance artist Linda Montano, to living outside in the city without using any form of shelter.
 Due to the length of Hsieh’s performances, the viewer was granted a developing perspective of the work that would naturally change due to the large number of other events that would occur in their own life, and consequently inform their judgment, over the course of year.
 The conventional process of judging a work – rooted ultimately in the viewer’s particular perspective at the given moment of viewing – is dissolved as Hsieh’s radical temporality precludes the possibility of a coherent judgment formed from an isolated moment.

-Although championed as the quintessential practice of contemporary postmodern practice, recent trends for disrupting the spectator’s viewing process through fragmentation is, in fact, one based in a broad history of performance and installation.
+Although championed as the quintessential practice of contemporary postmodern practice, recent trends for disrupting the spectator’s viewing process through fragmentation are, in fact, based on a long history of performance and installation.
 From Marcel Duchamp’s Sixteen Miles of String in 1942 to Daniel Buren’s contemporary stripe installations, artists have long been fragmenting elements such as temporality and physical proximity in order to provoke refreshed responses in the spectator.

 Brian O’Doherty, Inside the White Cube: The Ideology of The Gallery Space (San Francisco: University of California Press, 1999).